About the Vaccine

 About the Vaccine:

 As the COVID-19 virus and its variants (changes from the original genetic code) continue to spread across the world, it is imperative that we remain diligent in our efforts to help stop the pandemic.
-In Florida alone, over 10,000 cases of COVID-19 Variants of Concern (VOC) have been reported.
-These variants of concern are believed to be substantially more transmissible from person to person and cause more severe disease than the original dominant strain of COVID-19 than the original dominant strain of COVID-19.
-Vaccination is an important tool to protect yourself against COVID-19 and its variants.
+Variants of the virus are believed to be substantially more transmissible from person to person and cause more severe disease than the original dominant strain of COVID-19.
+Vaccination is an important tool to protect yourself and others against COVID-19 and its variants.

 What vaccines are available?

 The Pfizer, Moderna, and now Johnson & Johnson COVID-19 vaccines have received Emergency Use Authorization (EUA) from the U.S. Food and Drug Administration (FDA).
 Millennium has the Johnson & Johnson vaccine to administer to MPG patients who contact one of the vaccine clinics listed here.

 Should I receive a booster shot?

 As of September 22, the U.S. Food and Drug Administration (FDA) amended the emergency use authorization (EUA) for the Pfizer-BioNTech COVID-19 vaccine to allow for a single booster dose to be administered at least six months after the second dose of the vaccine.
 Impacted patients and Millennium team members include those who:

 - Are 18 and older and are at high risk of severe COVID-19